-- 1. Records prepared or maintained by the registered person and declared to proper officer;
+- 1. records prepared or maintained by the registered person and declared to proper officer;

-- 2. Trial balance or its equivalent;
+- 2. trial balance or its equivalent;

-- 3. Audited financial statements wherever required;
+- 3. audited financial statements, wherever required;

-- 4. Cost audit report, if any;
+- 4. cost audit report, if any;

-- 5. Income Tax audit report, if any;
+- 5. income tax audit report, if any; and

-- 6. Other relevant records.
+- 6. other relevant records.

-The documents/records should be made available within 15 working days or such extended period as may be allowed.
+The documents/records should be made available within 15 working days of the requisition, or such extended period as may be allowed.

-The documents/records can be called for by the authorised officer or audit party under section 65 or Chartered Accountant or Cost Accountant nominated by the department under section 66.
+The documents/records can be called for by the authorised officer or audit party under section 65 or the Chartered Accountant / Cost Accountant nominated by the Department under section 66.

-In the erstwhile indirect tax laws and even in various State VAT laws, similar provisions exist.
+The erstwhile indirect tax laws including the various State VAT laws contained similar provisions.

 - Q1.
-What are the documents or records that a person in charge of a place of business shall make available in terms of Provisions of section 71? - Ans.
-The person in charge of a place of business shall, on demand, make available: - Records prepared or maintained by the registered person and declared to proper officer; - Trial balance or its equivalent; - Audited financial statements wherever required; - Cost audit report, if any; - Income Tax audit report, if any - Other relevant records - Q2.
+What are the documents or records that a person in charge of a place of business shall make available in terms of section 71? - Ans.
+The person in charge of a place of business shall, on demand, make available: - records prepared or maintained by the registered person and declared to proper officer; - trial balance or its equivalent; - audited financial statements wherever required; - cost audit report, if any; - income tax audit report, if any - other relevant records - Q2.
 Who are the persons empowered to call for documents/records for audit, verification, checks and scrutiny? - Ans.
-Authorised officer or the audit party under section 65 or a Chartered Accountant or a Cost Accountant nominated u/s 66 by the department for conducting the audit are the persons empowered to call for documents/records for audit, verification, checks and scrutiny.
+The Authorised officer or the audit party under section 65 or a Chartered Accountant or a Cost Accountant nominated under section 66 by the Department for conducting the audit are the persons empowered to call for documents/records for audit, verification, checks and scrutiny.

 - Q1.
 The documents called for should be provided within

 - (a) 20 working days

 - (b) 15 working days

 - (c) 60 days

 - (d) 30 days

 - Ans. (b) 15 working days

 - Q2.
-Who is liable to furnish information to empowered officers?
+Who is liable to furnish information to the empowered officers?

 - (a) Director

 - (b) Accountant

 - (c) CEO

-- (d) Person in charge of Place of Business
+- (d) Person in charge of place of business

-- Ans. (d) Person in charge of Place of Business
+- Ans. (d) Person in charge of place of business

 - Q3.
-What empowered officers can do with the information furnished to them?
+What the empowered officers can do with the information furnished to them?

 - (a) Audit

 - (b) Scrutiny

-- (c) Verification and Checks
+- (c) Verification and checks

-- (d) All of the above
+- (d) All the above

-Ans. (d) All of the Above
+- Ans. (d) All the Above